Article

 Creates agent development opportunities

 Customer service training gives agents the skills required to excel in their roles.
-With ongoing training, newer employees learn the basics of your operations, and tenured workers can stay up to date on internal processes, technologies, and customer trends.
+With ongoing training, newer employees learn the basics of your operations, and tenured workers can use employee development plans to stay up to date on (or improve) internal processes, technologies, and customer trends.
 This creates a continuously improving workforce.

 Builds customer loyalty and retention

-In today’s competitive landscape, good customer service is a big differentiator.
+Good customer service sets exceptional service teams apart from fine ones.
 Adequately training customer service teams will give you an edge over competitors and, as a result, help build customer loyalty and improve customer retention.
-When agents provide prompt, knowledgeable, and empathetic support, they can “wow” customers, making them more likely to stick around.
+When agents provide personalized, prompt, knowledgeable, and empathetic support, they can “wow” customers, making them more likely to stick around.

 Increases job satisfaction